dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 but hopefully to *enjoy* doing so.

 This document is long.
-If you want something shorter that covers just what you need to know to get up and running, start with the [overview][overview].
-When you are ready to for a deeper understanding and have the time, come back here so you can understand deeply *how* the language handles `null`, *why* we designed it that way, and how to write idiomatic, modern, null-safe Dart.
+If you want something shorter that covers just what you need to know to get up and running, start with the [overview][].
+When you are ready for a deeper understanding and have the time, come back here so you can understand deeply *how* the language handles `null`, *why* we designed it that way, and how to write idiomatic, modern, null-safe Dart.
 (Spoiler alert: it ends up being surprisingly close to how you write Dart today.)

 As we said before, there are several ways a language can tackle null reference errors, each of which have their pros and cons.
-We had a few principles that guided the choices we made:
+These principles guided the choices we made:

 *   **Code should be safe by default.** If you write new Dart code and don't use any explicitly unsafe features, it will never throw a null reference error